JessicaNgo/TeleGiphy/scope.md

 # Shows game token/link
 # Button for GAME START

+- GAME SUMMARY:
+# Displays each persons' guess for each turn and the corresponding giphy

+## Gameplay
-GAME START:
+- GAME START
-randomize order of players, no new players can join now each turn is 20 seconds?
+# Randomize order of players, no new players can join now
+# each turn is 20 seconds?
 DING sound?
-FIRST PLAYER: sees word and makes giphy based off of that NEXT PLAYER: guesses word off that giphy, makes another giphy NEXT PLAYER: repeats above steps
-.
-.
-.
-LAST PLAYER: guesses word from giphy, check if word is right, if it is give a giphy trophy. otherwise, give some funny gif or meme, and then goes to game summary

-GAME SUMMARY:
-then displays each persons' guess for each turn and a giphy
+1. FIRST PLAYER: Writes topic giphy images will be displayed to them.
+They will choose one image.
+2. NEXT PLAYER: First player's gif passes to this player, he or she guesses the gif's topic.
+A random giphy is generated from this player's topic.
+3. NEXT PLAYER: Gets the randomly generated gif.
+He or she guesses the gif's topic and choose one image (like 1st player).
+4. Repeat steps 2 and 3 until 1st player receives the set of gifs that originated from him or her.
+# Every player that guesses the exact topic of the first player will be given n number of correct guesses the summary page.
+# *NOTE: There are also graphical charts that outline this process located in the [wiki](https://github.com/JessicaNgo/TeleGiphy/wiki/)*